FOSI: Hybrid First and Second Order Optimization: Introduction

 \section{Introduction}

 Consider the optimization problem $\min_{\theta} f(\theta)$ for a twice differential function $f: \mathbb{R}^n \rightarrow \mathbb{R}$.
-First-order optimizers such as gradient descent (GD) use only the gradient information to update $\theta$ \cite{adam_2014,tieleman2012lecture,10.5555/1953048.2021068,polyak1987introduction,nesterov2003introductory}.
+First-order optimizers such as gradient descent (GD) use only the gradient information to update $\theta$ \citep{adam_2014,tieleman2012lecture,10.5555/1953048.2021068,polyak1987introduction,nesterov2003introductory}.
 Conversely, second-order optimizers such as Newton's method update $\theta$ using both the gradient and the Hessian information.
-First-order optimizers are thus more computationally efficient as they only require evaluating and storing the gradient, and since their update step often involves only element-wise operations, but have a lower convergence rate compared to second-order optimizers in many settings~\cite{Tan_2019}.
+First-order optimizers are thus more computationally efficient as they only require evaluating and storing the gradient, and since their update step often involves only element-wise operations, but have a lower convergence rate compared to second-order optimizers in many settings~\citep{Tan_2019}.
 Unfortunately, second-order optimizers cannot be used for large-scale optimization problems such as deep neural networks (DNNs) due to the intractability of evaluating the Hessian when the dimension $n$ is large.

-Despite recent work on hybrid optimizers that leverage second-order information without computing the entire Hessian~\cite{henriques2019small,10.5555/3045118.3045374,pmlr-v80-gupta18a,10.5555/3495724.3495925}, first-order methods remain the preferred choice for several reasons.
-First, many hybrid methods suffer from sensitivity to noisy Hessian approximations and have high computational requirements, making them less suitable for large-scale problems.
-Second, no single optimizer is best across all problems: the performance of an optimizer can depend on the specific characteristics of the problem it is being applied to~\cite{nocedal1999numerical,wilson2017marginal,zhou2020towards}.
+Despite recent work on hybrid optimizers that leverage second-order information without computing the entire Hessian~\citep{henriques2019small,10.5555/3045118.3045374,pmlr-v80-gupta18a,10.5555/3495724.3495925, sivan2022automon}, first-order methods remain the preferred choice for two reasons.
+First, many hybrid methods approximate the Hessian rather than the inverse preconditioner directly, resulting in amplifying approximation error and noise~\citep{li2017preconditioned}.
+Second, no single optimizer is best across all problems: the performance of an optimizer can depend on the specific characteristics of the problem it is being applied to~\citep{nocedal1999numerical,wilson2017marginal,zhou2020towards}.